Tell el-Far'ah (South)

-Tell el-Far'ah (South) (also Tell el-Fārʿa) is an archaeological site on the bank of HaBesor Stream in the northern Negev region, Israel.
+Tell el-Far'ah (South), also transliterated Tell el-Fārʿa, is an archaeological site on the bank of HaBesor Stream in the northern Negev region in Israel.
 Not to be confused with the site Tell el-Far'ah (North).
-It is located between the modern settlements of Ein HaBesor and Urim, some 12 km from the modern city of Ofakim and 20 km from Gaza.
+It is located between the modern settlements of Ein HaBesor and Urim, some 12 km from the modern city of Ofakim and 20 km from Gaza City.

 Archaeology

 The site runs about 185 meters N to S and about 115 meters E to W with a total area of around 2 hectares, with World War I trenching and modern graves present in some areas.
 The British Western Negev Expedition surveyed the area around Tell el-Far'ah (South) in 1972 to 1973 finding a Byzantine site 1 kilometer away and a Paleolithic site across the wadi.
 It was first excavated by Flinders Petrie and E. McDonald for three seasons from 1928 to 1930.
 An advance team including Olga Tufnell and James Leslie Starkey had arrived in 1927 to begin work.
 Petrie focused primarily on graves and tombs.
 Rudolph Cohen directed salvage excavations at the site in 1977.
 The site was again excavated, after a survey season in 1998, in 1999 (with Claremont Graduate University) and 2002 (with Rostock University) by a team from Ben-Gurion University led by Gunnar Lehmann.
 Finds included a small ostracon fragment which read "To Our Lord" in an early Canaanite alphabetic script.